Lokathor/beryllium/README.md

   * On Linux you can use the [installer script](install-sdl2.sh) in this repo.
     Either run it as is with `sudo` for a default install (to `/usr/local/lib`) or adjust it to fit your needs.
 Linux programmer are all pros, right?
+  * If you attempt to build the lib and it fails because SDL2 isn't installed you'll have to run `cargo clean` to make the `build.rs` work.

-`fermium` does a static binding by default, so once you build your program it won't depend on SDL2 files any longer.
+The `fermium` bindings do a static compilation by default, so once you build your program it won't need to be shipped with any extra files.

+### Window Subsystem

-Also, somewhat related, you'll probably want to set the [window_subsystem](https://doc.rust-lang.org/reference/attributes.html#crate-only-attributes) to "windows" in your beryllium programs.
+You'll probably want to set the [window_subsystem](https://doc.rust-lang.org/reference/attributes.html#crate-only-attributes) to "windows" in your beryllium programs.
 Just add this to the top of the main file of any binary or example: